yolisses/yolisses/README.md

 Fun facts:
-- At the time I'm writing, I have more commits here in the last year than [Linus Torvalds](torvalds)
+- At the time I'm writing, I have more commits here in the last year than [Linus Torvalds](https://github.com/torvalds).
 - My ultimate goal is to bring virtually infinite power to humanity by creating general-purpose self-replicating robots.